cagov/cannabis.ca.gov/README.md

 *This repo is under active development as we create a headless version of the cannabis WordPress site.*

 ### Project description
 (Soon to be) production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control.
-Built to deliver plain-language, performanct, accessible information.
+Built to deliver plain-language, performant, accessible information.

 ### Technical overview of domains and services
 * STATIC SITE: This git repo uses 11ty site page builder to render content.
 This is being synced with the 11ty-starter-kit project.